Willie169/termux-sh/README.md

 - [debian1-setup.sh](debian1-setup.sh): Setup for texlive-full, will be placed in debian1's root after installation.
 - [debian2-setup.sh](debian2-setup.sh): Setup for GUI, will be placed in debian2's root after installation.
 - [debian3-setup.sh](debian3-setup.sh): Setup for developers, will be placed in debian3's root after installation.
+- [debian-bookworm-non-proot.sh](debian-bookworm-non-proot.sh): Setup for developers for Debian bookworm that isn't proot or other emulation or virtualization that is externally managed.
+For example, you can copy it and run it in the QEMU Debian bookworm AMD64.
-- [debian-bookworm.sh](debian-bookworm.sh): Setup for developers for Debian bookworm.
-For example , you can copy it and run it in the QEMU Debian bookworm AMD64 or proot-distro Debian bookworm ARM64 installed in [termux-setup.bash](termux-setup.bash).
+- [debian-bookworm-proot.sh](debian-bookworm-proot.sh): Setup for developers for Debian bookworm that is proot or other emulation or virtualization that is externally managed.
+For example, you can copy it and run it in the proot-distro Debian bookworm ARM64 installed in [termux-setup.bash](termux-setup.bash).
 - [qemu-resize.md](qemu-resize.md): Commands about how to resize the QEMU VM's disk space.
 - [box64-wine64-winetricks.sh](box64-wine64-winetricks.sh): Install and setup box86, box64, wine, and winetricks, run it on the Debian bookworm ARM64 installed via proot-distro.
 - [xmrig-install.sh](xmrig-install.sh): Clone and compile xmrig, a Monero (XMR) miner.